breakfastquay/rubberband/README.md

 otherwise) which C++ standard your compiler uses - as long as it's no older than C++98!

-If you are building this software using one of the bundled library options (Speex or KissFFT), please be sure to review the terms for those libraries in `src/speex/COPYING` and `src/kissfft/COPYING` as applicable.
+If you are building this software using either of the Speex or KissFFT library options, please be sure to review the terms for those libraries in `src/speex/COPYING` and `src/kissfft/COPYING` as applicable.